proximax-storage/xpx-chain-devportal-docs/docs/protocol/cryptography.md

 - **Private key**: A random 256-bit integer used to sign [entities](./block.md#verifiable-entity).
 - **Public key**: The public identifier of the key pair.
 Proves that the entity was signed with the paired private key.

 The public key is cryptographically derived from the private key.
-Catapult uses the [Twisted Edwards curve](https://en.wikipedia.org/wiki/Twisted_Edwards_curve/) with the digital signature algorithm called [Ed25519](https://ed25519.cr.yp.to/).
+Sirius-Chain uses the [Twisted Edwards curve](https://en.wikipedia.org/wiki/Twisted_Edwards_curve/) with the digital signature algorithm called [Ed25519](https://ed25519.cr.yp.to/).

-You can find the [implementation](https://github.com/proximax-storage/catapult-server/blob/master/src/catapult/crypto/KeyGenerator.cpp#L31) under the `crypto` module of catapult-server.
+You can find the [implementation](https://github.com/proximax-storage/cpp-xpx-chain/blob/master/src/catapult/crypto/KeyGenerator.cpp#L31) under the `crypto` module of cpp-xpx-chain.

 ## Address